core-wg/oscore/draft-ietf-core-object-security.md

 * Sender IV.
 Byte string containing the IV to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Sequence Number.
 Non-negative integer used to protect requests and observe responses to send.
-Used as partial IV {{I-D.ietf-cose-msg}} to generate unique nonces for the AEAD.
+Used as partial IV {{RFC8152}} to generate unique nonces for the AEAD.
 Maximum value is determined by Algorithm.

 The Recipient Context contains the following parameters: